bjoluc/cubase-mcu-midiremote/readme.md

 - Track-colored scribble strips
 - Full utilization of all scribble strip display segments – no padding characters, no words across scribble strip boundaries
-- A modus to control any value under your mouse cursor with the rightmost push encoder or the jog wheel
+- A modus to control any value under your mouse cursor with the rightmost push encoder or the jog wheel ("Sends"/"Trim" button in the "Automation" section)
-- Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" button)
+- Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" Encoder Assign button)
-- VST Quick Control encoder assignment ("Inst" button)
+- VST Quick Control encoder assignment ("Inst" Encoder Assign button)

 ## Motivation